codenjoyme/mcpyrex-dotnet/readme.md

-# Extending GitHub Copilot with .Net via MCP
+# Extending GitHub Copilot with .NET via MCP

-This project demonstrates how to extend `GitHub Copilot` capabilities using `.Net` and the `Model Context Protocol (MCP)`, allowing for more deterministic and powerful interactions with the LLM.
+This project demonstrates how to extend `GitHub Copilot` capabilities using `.NET` and the `Model Context Protocol (MCP)`, allowing for more deterministic and powerful interactions with the LLM.

 ## Project Overview

 As a `GitHub Copilot` trainer, I've observed its impressive evolution.
 However, I've always wanted to access GitHub Copilot's internals to build more complex transformation chains.
-This project shows how to achieve that goal by leveraging MCP (Model Context Protocol) and Langchain.
+This project shows how to achieve that goal by leveraging `MCP` (`Model Context Protocol`) and custom MCP tools.

 While `GitHub Copilot` [repository custom instructions](https://docs.github.com/en/copilot/customizing-copilot/adding-repository-custom-instructions-for-github-copilot) feature improved customization options, the introduction of the [MCP protocol](https://docs.github.com/en/copilot/using-github-copilot/coding-agent/extending-copilot-coding-agent-with-mcp) opened new possibilities for extending Copilot's functionality through custom `MCP` servers.

 ## The Problem

-Instruction files are not always deterministic - they need to be fine-tuned when new LLM versions are released to reduce hallucinations.
-LLMs often struggle with precise text manipulations, sometimes creatively reinterpreting tasks and adding unwanted artifacts.
+Instruction files are not always deterministic - they need to be fine-tuned when new `LLM` versions are released to reduce hallucinations. `LLM` often struggle with precise text manipulations, sometimes creatively reinterpreting tasks and adding unwanted artifacts.
 What we need is a way to inject deterministic logic into our instructions.

 ## The Solution

 This project demonstrates a solution through:

-1. `.Net` scripts installed on the local machine.
+1. `.NET` scripts installed on the local machine.
 2. Custom `MCP` server configuration through `../.vscode/mcp.json`
 3. Custom tools defined in the `./tools` directory

 With this setup, `GitHub Copilot` gains access to new, well-documented tools that it can see as part of your project.
-When you ask Copilot to "create a tool that does X", it can generate a solution very close to what you need.
-You simply accept its changes and restart MCP to get a new deterministic tool for your specific logic.
+When you ask Copilot to `create a tool that does X`, it can generate a solution very close to what you need.
+You simply accept its changes and restart `MCP` to get a new deterministic tool for your specific logic.

 ## Data Security